Washington Airport Management Association

 Highlights from recent WAYPOINTS.

 Welcome to our newly elected officers!
 They are excited and ready to step into their new positions.
 It's a great team and we look forward to their leadership.
 The new board will take their positions in January.
-Thank you to everyone who voted in this year's election.

 WAMA thanks the past Board of Directors for the outstanding job they did this past year and for their dedicated service.